D-04-03: Canadian Food Inspection Agency Policy for International Reporting of Quarantine Pests

 Pest reports must be prepared and issued for the following three pest situations:

-- Occurrence (i.e., when the presence of a new quarantine pest in an area of Canada is detected).
+- occurrence (that is, when the presence of a new quarantine pest in an area of Canada is detected)

 It should be noted that the reporting of pests intercepted in imported consignments and prevented from entering Canada is dealt with by D-01-06, Canadian phytosanitary policy for the notification of non-compliance and emergency action.